Simulator¶

 T_sim (int) – The total time to simulate (in units specified by the agents’ alarm clocks).

 verbose (bool) – Whether to print simulation information.
-Defaults to True.
+Defaults to False.

 - Returns: